 - new professional connections with awesome permie women,

 - the number of women I can support to step into their audacious leadership in their livelihoods,

 - professional capabilities that I want to hone or learn,

 - the income or time-trade hours I need to earn,

 It is clear to me that I want to accomplish all this without overbooking myself (a pattern I chose to release!).

 I took the time to think fresh about how to structure my programs and attain all those goals.
 I also laid out concrete objectives (with numbers!) for each goal.
 I then listed the discrete next steps that are necessary to undertake.
 Key here was reflecting on how I need to BE to do all this from a regenerative paradigm.
 What’s poignant and worth noting is that I’ve been struggling for weeks to figure out how to juggle all the competing demands (taking into account when my daughters are out of school, when I’m traveling for work; and my client’s schedules, and the time necessary to teach the material and support folks towards a transformation in their own livelihoods); and on this Solstice, it all fell into place!
 I got clarity about the duration and start dates for each program, and how my work fits into my life.

 I want to highlight the importance of actually putting your next steps on your calendar—the day after this Winter Solstice, I filled out a calendar for my year (noting the big life events), and this I often use a software on my computer to track my projects.
-Include times for revisiting goals and tracking progress—I personally block off the Summer Solstice and both Equinoxes so that I have three retreats dedicated to liminal space for planning; but I also track my goals as part of my “strategic planning sessions” that I schedule each month.
+Include times for revisiting goals and tracking progress—I personally block off the Winter & Summer Solstices and both Equinoxes so that I have four retreats dedicated to liminal space for planning; but I also track my goals as part of my “strategic planning sessions” that I schedule each month.